 Did you know that you’re automatically a union member, just by becoming a university student?
 At UEASU there are many opportunities available to support students in getting the most out of their university life.

-Our SU has a part-time officer for mature students as well as a peer support group, a commuter’s society and a completely massive range of different clubs and societies to get involved with.
+Our SU has a part-time officer for mature students as well as a peer support group and a massive range of different clubs and societies to get involved with.

 Check out this video on the range of social opportunities.